Are you a “Professional Reader” at NetGalley?

 Your profile is the only deciding factor for publishers when it comes to NetGalley.
 So maintaining a great profile is the key to getting approval.

 • Provide all the possible links where your reviews get posted or shared.
-Following order is considered good: Your blog, Tumbler, Goodreads, Facebook, Twitter, Reddit.
+The following order is considered good: your blog, Tumbler, Goodreads, Facebook, Twitter, and Reddit.

 • Make your Bio look professional, like a resume.

-• Add a good profile photo and not a Facebook photo of yourself eating ice-cream.
+• Add a good profile photo, not a Facebook photo of yourself eating ice cream.

 • Don’t hesitate to brag about how many followers and subscribers you have for your blog.